 'What happens to those care leavers who don’t get the support I received from my carers?
 The ones who haven’t saved for their future, who don’t have the skills to cope?
 They are the ones I’m most concerned about.'

-Milly, who moved from a stable foster home to a filthy flat on leaving care.
+Milly, who moved from a stable foster home to an unsuitable, dirty flat on leaving care.